dbaribas/dbnitro.net/README.md

 chmod g+w /opt/.OracleMenu.sh

+OR

+# AutoInstallation

+wget -O /tmp/dbnitro.sh https://raw.githubusercontent.com/dbaribas/dbnitro/main/dbnitro.sh
+vim /tmp/dbnitro.sh
+chmod a+x /tmp/dbnitro.sh
+sh /tmp/dbnitro.sh

-After you download and change like this example, you can just connect as grid or as oracle, and execute the alias:
+# After you download and change like this example, you can just connect as grid or as oracle, and execute the alias:

 " db "